Activist investors see Ackman-Valeant deal as a model to follow

 WASHINGTON/NEW YORK (Reuters)—U.S. securities regulators are considering testing a proposed reform that could drive business to major stock exchanges and away from alternative trading venues such as "dark pools" that critics say may be hurting investors by reducing the quality of pricing.

-Lipper hedge fund performance - February 2014 - Multi-Strategy (U.S. funds)
+Lipper hedge fund performance - March 2014 - Dedicated Short Bias (U.S. funds)

-Lipper hedge fund performance - February 2014 - Multi-Strategy (all funds)
+Lipper hedge fund performance - March 2014 - Dedicated Short Bias (all funds)

 Opinion: Past, Present and Future of Alternative Funds Market